 What is the API and Conversion process?

-- First, the customer enters the website.
+- The customer enters the website.

-- The server will save user information in the same way that it saves IP addresses, user-agents, Google Analytics client_id, and other parameters.
+- The server will save user information in the same way that it saves IP addresses, user agents, Google Analytics client_id, and other parameters.

-With all this talk of event tracking, it’s important to note what type of events are tracked through the Conversions API.
-Here are the events that can be tracked:
+With all this talk of event tracking, it’s important to note which events are tracked through Facebook CAPI.

 - Affiliate payments

 - Phone calls

 - Form submissions